anish3333/learniee-assignment/README.md

 - Make sure the frontend `VITE_SERVER_URL` matches the hosted backend URL.
 - For production, ensure sensitive environment variables are stored securely.

-Feel free to contribute and open issues for any bugs or enhancements.